-Let our legal team handle your claim from the very beginning to make sure you have the best possible chance of receiving the maximum car accident settlement amount you deserve.
+Let our skilled New Orleans car accident team handle your claim from the very beginning to make sure you have the best possible chance of receiving the maximum car accident settlement amount you deserve.

-Driving in the French Quarter is a nightmare.
+Driving in the French Quarter can be a nightmare.
 If you’re commuting to or from the Central Business District, you’re bound to encounter rush hour traffic.
 Crowds of tourists on foot only make it worse.
 Everywhere you look, drivers are breaking the law.
-Whether they roll through a stop sign, cut you off, type up a text, or make other errors in judgment, dangerous drivers can bring your journey — and your daily life — to a screeching halt.
+Whether they roll through a stop sign, cut you off, text while driving, or make other errors in judgment, dangerous drivers can bring your journey — and your normal daily life — to a screeching halt.

-The first step to collect money for your losses is to identify which party or parties can be held responsible.
+The first step in an injury claim is to identify which party or parties can be held responsible.
 However, proving a driver was at fault can be challenging, especially if NOPD officers didn’t issue any citations or make any arrests at the scene.
 This doesn’t mean you should give up, but it does mean you’ll need the help of a law firm with the right resources to determine liability.

-When someone else is negligent and causes a car wreck, that party should face liability for all your losses.
+When someone else is negligent and causes a car wreck, that party should be held responsible for all your losses.
 Simple, right?
-Not so fast!
-While you may assume that other drivers are always at fault, this is not always the case.
+Unfortunately, no. While you may assume that other drivers are always at fault, this is not always the case.

 Every day in America, 8 people are killed by distracted drivers.
 Cell phones are the biggest temptation drivers face today, but there are numerous other driver distractions like snacking, changing a radio station, applying makeup, and even chatting with passengers.
 Younger drivers have a higher risk of getting into a distracted driving accident.
 To avoid an accident, it’s imperative to keep your eyes on the road, keep your hands on the wheel, and keep your mind on driving!

 Studies show drowsy driving can be just as bad as drunk driving!
-A study by AAA estimated that fatigued driving contributes to approximately 10% of all car crashes, and missing out on just a few hours of sleep can more than quadruple your risk for a crash.
-Falling asleep at the wheel is a serious problem because in just a few seconds, a fatigued driver’s car could drift into oncoming traffic and cause a head-on collision.
+A study by AAA estimated that fatigued driving contributes to approximately 10% of all car crashes, and missing just a few hours of sleep can more than quadruple your risk for a crash.
+Falling asleep at the wheel is a serious problem because in just a few seconds, a fatigued driver’s car could travel many yards and drift into oncoming traffic and cause a head-on collision.